seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 Is yond despised and ruinous man my lord?
 Full of decay and failing?
 O monument
 And wonder of good deeds evilly bestow'd!
-What an alteration of honour
+What an alteration of honor
 Has desperate want made!
 What viler thing upon the earth than friends
 Who can bring noblest minds to basest ends!